dexfair/dexfair.github.io/README.md

 - Setting
   - This is where you adjust the settings to be used in Exchange.
   - In the default Exchange, only Slippage can be adjusted.

+## Add Tokens
+- If you would like to register for a test token, please leave a message [here](https://github.com/dexfair/dexfair.github.io/issues/1)